-- and personal learning through interpretive features and displays. - Park facilities and programs promote individual and community health and wellness. - State parks and facilities are accessible to visitors of all ages and abilities for day and overnight use. - State parks provide opportunities, as appropriate to the site, for all people but particularly for our youth to connect with, learn about and experience the state's significant natural and cultural heritage.
+- The state park system offers a diverse array of active outdoor recreation choices for visitors, including but not limited to hiking, camping, bicycling, picnicking, boating, horseback riding, rock climbing and winter recreation activities such as cross-country skiing, snowshoeing, skijoring, dog sledding and snowmobiling. - Parks provide beautiful natural settings for passive recreation; examples include picnicking, wildlife viewing and personal learning through interpretive features and displays. - Commission facilities and programs promote individual and community health and wellness. - State parks and facilities are accessible to visitors of all ages and abilities for day and overnight use. - State parks provide opportunities, as appropriate to the site, for all people but particularly for our youth - to connect with, learn about and experience the state's significant natural and cultural heritage.